vvimjam/WSL2/README.md

 # WSL2

+## Enabling WSL2
+If you install docker desktop then it will ask you to install WSL2 libraries.
+Or you can google WSL installation.
+If you install WSL2 libraries then you might not get the ubuntu OS along with it.
+For that google Ubuntu WSL download and an Microsoft store link should appear.
+Download via MS Store & you will see a new Ubuntu dropdown in windows terminal.

 ## Issue 1 : Network connectivity over corperate VPN
 When you open ubuntu wsl terminal and ping google it works when not connected to VPN but not when VPN connected.
 Follow below steps to get resolution.
 Note: You will have to repeat step 4 everytime you reconnect vpn or reboot main machine